Hengle/Nexus-Security.github.io/content/posts/2016-09-09-zedge-wallpapers-ringtones-5845-ad-free.md

 ZEDGE Wallpapers & Ringtones 5.84.5 Ad Free APK For Android

-ZEDGE â¢ offers you the best cool wallpapers and ringtones for free!
+ZEDGE ¢ offers you the best cool wallpapers and ringtones for free!
 Personalize your phone with HD wallpaper, live wallpaper, alarm sound or ringtone with ease.
-ZEDGE â¢ offers an extensive catalog with millions of free backgrounds, live wallpapers, stickers, ringtones, alarm sounds and notification sounds for your Android phone.
-Search for anything - it's on ZEDGE â¢
+ZEDGE ¢ offers an extensive catalog with millions of free backgrounds, live wallpapers, stickers, ringtones, alarm sounds and notification sounds for your Android phone.
+Search for anything - it's on ZEDGE ¢
 **Characteristics:**
 \* Supports Full HD wallpaper and 4K wallpaper to use as backgrounds.
 \* Complete catalog of quality live wallpapers for all tastes.